 The Plan is administered by the Board of Trustees of the IAM National 401(k) Fund.
 The recordkeeper for the Plan is John Hancock Retirement Plan Services.

 The IAM National 401(k) Fund offers a variety of investment options including target date funds and advice offered through MorningStar.

 Your 401(k) plan savings can supplement your Social Security and other pension benefits to provide a more secure sources retirement.

-Within JTR, you will experience articles discussing the importance of your benefits throughout your career, such as the value of preventive care and annual wellness exams for long term health, how to monitor and update your benefit information over time and plan for gaps between your eventual retirement benefits and your expenses, plus naming your beneficiaries, and how to protect your personal information from cybercrime.
+In our “Journey to Retirement” (JTR) magazine participants can learn more about important steps to consider for staying healthy on their way to enjoying a well-deserved retirement, along with a brief by decade look at the history of the Funds.
+You will experience articles discussing the importance of benefits throughout one's career, such as the value of preventive care and annual wellness exams for long term health, how to monitor and update benefit information over time and plan for gaps between one's eventual retirement benefits and expenses, plus naming beneficiaries, and how to protect personal information from cybercrime.